-Have you been thinking of launching a new business or changing your existing sole proprietorship to a formal business entity type?
-Are you concerned that you might not be selecting the best time of year to form an LLC?
+Have you been thinking of launching a new business or changing your existing Sole Proprietorship to a formal business entity type like a Limited Liability Company, S Corporation, or C Corporation?
+Are you concerned that you might not be selecting the best time of year to form the new business?

 It will give your year a clean start and prevent the tax-time headaches that can occur when you formally register your business mid-year.
 There’s no great fun needing to file taxes as one type of business for a portion of the year and as an LLC for the remaining months.